 - Added text summarising key results.

 The audience naturally seeks explanation from the graph’s supportive identification.
-If identification presents ‘loaded’ words, with priming or framing statements, then decoding will be surely be biased.
+If identification presents a ‘loaded’ narrative, using priming or framing statements, then decoding will surely be biased.

 A good example of loaded narrative is the April’s fool article by Messerli (2012, New England Journal of Medicine) on how nationwide consumption of cocoa may be related to the population’s cognition.
 The basis of this argument was based on the idea that cocoa contains flavanols that are known to improve cognitive function.
 The funny part is that Messerli used Nobel laureates per capita as a proxy for the population cognition level.
 Again, this was meant to be a joke and was incorrectly picked up by others as a serious piece of work.